 Cashew milk carries less of the nuttiness you get from other nut milks but does give you a sample of its natural sweet flavour along the way, as well as that creaminess we love!

 Cashew milk does give a decent ‘stretch’ but, in doing so, it produces larger bubbles, making the foam less dense, producing a more bubble bath texture.

 A dairy-free milk, void of both nut and soy, makes rice milk a popular option for coffee drinkers with nut allergies and those who are lactose intolerant.
 In comparison to other plant-based milks, it is light and refreshing!

 What does rice milk taste like in coffee?

 As you may well imagine, rice milk does not have a lot of flavour and brings quite a neutral taste, allowing the flavour of the coffee to triumph.
 On top of that, it is rather watery, which can dilute your coffee somewhat.

 It’s not ideal for the speciality coffees we are used to.
 It’s distinct lack of protein means it does not generate a the foam-like texture you may be looking for.

 Plant-based milk alternatives for coffee

-Obviously, there are many health benefits to choosing a non-dairy milk, as well as the clear environmental successes of it, making the big coffee chains include it on their menus.
+Obviously, there are many health benefits to choosing a non-dairy milk, as well as the clear environmental successes of it, making the big coffee chains include it ever increasingly on their menus.